armiiller/acloudguru-aws-cda/README.md

  You can have multiple SSL certs per application load balancer

+### Elastic Beanstalk
+Higher level package for EC2, ELB, Auto Scaling
+Deploy Code, set & forget

+#### Updating EB
+Types
+  - All at once - downtime, all instances simultaneously
+  - Rolling - deploys in batches
+  - Rolling with additional batch - maintains full Capacity (make new ec2)
+  - Immutable - basically creates full fleet of new instances

+#### Advanced EB
+All done in **.ebextensions** folder, top level directory (yaml or json) files have **.config** extension

+#### EB + RDS
+Deleting Environment will delete RDS (advised to decouple these)

 ### Route53
 AWS DNS service
 Alias record - points to AWS resources